Top 49 Statistics & A/B Testing Interview Questions (Updated for 2024)

 In this specific example, each product’s approval rates are binomially distributed with count ni and probability pi.
 Then the mean for each distribution would be ni x pi.

-More A/B Testing and Statistics Interview Resources
+More A/B Testing and Statistics Resources

 To prepare for a data science statistics interview, review our probability interview questions, which include questions on fundamental statistics and probability concepts.
 The A/B testing and statistics module in our data science course will also help you prepare for computation and statistics interviews.